animo/hyperledger-aries-workshop/README.md

 docker-compose up
 ```

+> On Windows be sure to use Powershell, not Git Bash

 A SwaggerUI instance will be started for both Faber (http://localhost:7002) and ACME (http://localhost:6002).
 This shows all the endpoints that are exposed by the Cloud Agent.
 We can also directly make calls to the Cloud Agent from within the SwaggerUI

 ## Replace Faber